 How can someone understand a melody when they can’t even hear it at all?
 How can someone comprehend a dream which they fail to decipher?
-CODA (a child of deaf adults) spotlights the life of a teenage girl while exploring the question mentioned above.
+“CODA” (a child of deaf adults) spotlights the life of a teenage girl while exploring these questions through her moving and inspiring journey.

 In the meantime, as the family struggles to make ends meet, the authorities impose new fees and sanctions.
 Rebellious Frank, revolting against the local board, decides to start his own company to sell fish directly to the customers without the board’s interference.
 A new decision brings new challenges in the life of the Rossi family.
 However, the fatal one among them is Ruby’s decision to audition for Berklee College of Music in Boston.
 The dreams demand her to leave Gloucester and her family behind.
 Is Ruby or the deaf family ready for such a sacrifice, especially when they can’t even hear how beautifully their daughter can sing?

 When Ruby shared her dream, the idea of leaving the family was not well-entertained by Frank and Jackie.
 The communication ended up in an argument that irritated Ruby.
 She didn’t join Frank and Leo for the fishing expedition the following day.
 For all unfortunate reasons, a sea monitor sprang up on the same day.
 Joanne, the sea monitor who had no idea about Frank and Leo’s disability, panicked and tipped off the coast guards.
 The federation canceled their license and imposed a hefty fine.
 Frank pleaded (through Ruby) that they would only be able to pay off the debts if they would allow them to fish.
 The federation agreed under the condition that they would have a hearing individual on board at all times.